Dental Office Names: How to Name Your Dental Practice

 Another useful marketing approach is to focus on the benefits of what you do.
 Specifically, how will patients feel if they choose you as their dentist?

-One of the most popular options is to use the word “smile” in the name of your dental practice.
-It works because people make an association between their smiles and the condition of their teeth, but they also associate a smile with being happy.
+One of the most popular options is to use the word smile in the name of your dental practice.
+It works because people make an association between their smiles and the condition of their teeth, and associate a smile with being happy.
 Look at this example from a Boston-area dentist:

 The message this name sends is that not only will you have a great smile if you choose this dentist, but it will also be so beautiful that others will admire it.
 That is an attractive thought for many patients.